mycoporium/blog/content/shiitake-monotub-contamination.md

 Category: Contams
 Status: published

+### NOTE: Likely *not* contaminated

+See the [harvest post]({filename}shiitake-23-oct-2023.md) for this tub.
+I had no idea shiitake looked so weird.
+Perhaps there was some kind of competitor in this image, but it never propagated.

+### *Preface:*

-*Preface:* I later found out that shiitake are not generally grown in monotubs, and they prefer sawdust over Wood Lovr substrate.
+I later found out that shiitake are not generally grown in monotubs, and they prefer sawdust over Wood Lovr substrate.
 According to the [North Spore substrate compatibility guide](https://northspore.com/pages/mushroom-substrate-compatibility-guide), monotubs + wood lovr are not even experimental.
 So we'll see how this goes, fingers crossed, but not expecting much.

 I have never grown shiitake, but I do know the mycelium turns brown when ready to fruit, according to [this grocycle article](https://grocycle.com/how-to-grow-shiitake-mushrooms/) and other sources.
-I'm 98% confident this isn't what's happening here though.
+I'm 98% confident this is~~n't~~ what's happening here ~~though~~.

 ### Contaminant: Unknown